 And they don't just feed the soil.
 Legumes are some of the most popular foods in the world.
-We know they're delicious.
+You know they're delicious.
 It's a big bonus that they're healthy, too.
-They're low in fat, high in fiber, as well as being a good source of protein, calcium, iron, zinc, calcium, selenium, B vitamins and antioxidants.
+They're low in fat, high in fiber, and a good source of protein, calcium, iron, zinc, calcium, selenium, B vitamins, and antioxidants.

 If You're Allergic to Peanuts, Are You Allergic to All Legumes?